A DXO might just be the trendiest new position in advancement. And for good reason.

 The vast majority of our donor base is only receiving mass communications – usually phonathon calls or postcards in the mail.
 And that is simply not good enough.
 The job of a DXO is to connect with and deliver phenomenal experiences to thousands of overlooked prospects.
 They’re a critical part of any truly donor-centric organization.

 By employing DXOs and leveraging available technology, we can create personal donor experiences for more constituents than ever before.
 DXOs will provide a high-touch, 1:1 experience to the engaged, high capacity donors that gift officers are not able to connect with.

 Sounds great, we know.
 But what does a DXO actually do?

-Well, Teddy, a Donor Experience Program Manager here at EverTrue is here to show us.
+Well, Jess, a Donor Experience Officer at Tufts University is going to show you…

 DXOs manage thousand-person portfolios and personalize outreach to each and every donor based on their interests and giving history.
 By beginning each day in EverTrue’s Launchpad, Donor Experience Officers get alerts about everyone in their portfolio.
 They know who’s engaging, who’s made a gift, and who hasn’t gotten any attention in a while.